Sometimes sextortion scams are real. But most often they’re not.

 Lying Is Part of a Scammer’s Business Plan

 Sextortion scammers may play all of their cards and claim that there was a hidden camera or whatever.
-Lying is part of a scammer’s business plan.
+Lying is the bottom line in the scammer’s business plan.
 They’re willing to take a few stabs in the dark because they know that eventually they’ll be lucky and find someone else who does fit the bill.
 But sometimes these criminals make big mistakes.
 Really big mistakes.

 In 2019, 86-year-old Chicago woman signed up online with a popular café chain to get a free bagel on her birthday.
 Immediately afterwards she began receiving emails notifying her that she was recorded watching porn on her computer.
 And if she wanted to obtain the recording and prevent it from going viral she would have to fork over the equivalent of $1,400 in bitcoin.
 The woman barely knew how to operate her computer, and, therefore, knew it was a scam.

-This real-life story is important not only because it demonstrates how scammers can readily obtain personal details of the people they target.
-But also how little research they really do about them.
+This real-life story is important not only because it demonstrates how sextortion scams can readily obtain personal details of the people they target.
+But also how little research the scammers really conduct.

 If you think you’ve been the victim of a sextortion scam, contact the fund recovery experts at MyChargeBack.